Follow us 261.1k

 Knowing the symptoms of heart disease can save your life.
 Initial symptoms may start as a mild discomfort that progress to significant pain typically lasting 30 minutes.
 Do not ignore it.

-The most common symptom of heart disease is chest pain; described as a discomfort, heaviness, pressure, aching, burning, fullness, squeezing, or painful feeling in your chest.
+The most common symptom of heart disease is chest pain; described as a discomfort, heaviness, pressure, aching, burning, fullness, squeezing, or painful feeling in your chest, shoulders, arms, neck, jaw or back.
 It can be mistaken for indigestion or heartburn.

 Other symptoms include:

-- Palpitations (an irregular "flip-flop" feeling in your chest) or faster heartbeat
+- Palpitations (an irregular "flip-flop" feeling in your chest), faster heartbeat, or increased awareness of your heartbeat

 - Fullness, indigestion, or choking feeling (may feel like heartburn)